weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ##Set Up Droplets in Digital Ocean

-Sign up for [Digital Ocean]( and create two Ubuntu instances to set up Kubernetes, add a container network using Weave Net and then deploy the Sock Shop onto them.
+Sign up for [Digital Ocean]( and create two Ubuntu instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.

-##Setting Up Kubernetes and Weave Net
+###Create two Ubuntu Instances in Digital Ocean

+Next you'll move over to Digital Ocean and create two Ubuntu droplets Both machines should run Ubuntu 16.04 with 1GB or more of RAM per machine (any less will leave little room for your apps).

+This example uses Digital Ocean, but you can just as easily create these two instances in AWS or on whoever your favourite cloud provider is.

 <h3 id="sign-up-to-weave-cloud">Adding an Additional Instance to Weave Cloud</h3>

-But before you start installing Kubernetes, create an additional instance in Weave Cloud.
-This extra instance assists you when you're deploying Kubernetes and also will allow you to see the Sock Shop as it spins up on Kubernetes.
-Also, you can use it to compare with the version you deployed to your laptap to check that they are the same.
+Before you start installing Kubernetes, create an additional instance in Weave Cloud.
+This extra instance assists you when you're deploying Kubernetes and will also allow you to see the Sock Shop as it spins up on Kubernetes.

 First, select 'Create New Instance' command located in the menu bar.